 And . . .
 I'm getting less angry and more sad, so going to stop listing stuff now.
 There is more.
 And I'm very very sure there's lots more I don't know even know about, cause not a whole lot of free time and don't want to spend all of it trying to find every corner of real news, since mainstream news is ... verging on totally useless?

 Ppeople should be able to be reasonably well informed if they check out an hour or two of mainstream news every week.
 And they are not.
 A lot of this vast ignorance comes back to our mainstream media.
-They are basically traitors to the humanity and the world, with what they spew and how they present things.
-From passing off (demonstrably false, which they had to have been complete idiots not to know) Bush administration propaganda as fact during the run up to the Iraq War to the concerted effort to ignore or minimize world threatening problems to such crap as the admission by many political journalists that they actually let things like what kind of food they got from different candidates affect how they covered them, they have pretty much demonstrated they have grossly violated the public trust.
-Not that this makes them different from most other people who have had any major responsibility in the past 40 years, but unlike corporate execs, billionaires, and politicians, they are not exactly getting rich off this.
+They are basically traitors to humanity and the world, with what they spew and how they present things.
+From passing off (demonstrably false, which they had to have been complete idiots not to know) Bush administration propaganda as fact during the run up to the Iraq War to the concerted effort to ignore or minimize world threatening problems such as climate change to crap such as the admission by many political journalists that they actually let what kind of food they got from different candidates on the presidential campaign trail affect how they covered the candidates/issues, Western and especially American journalists have grossly violated the public trust.
+Our corporate media likes to think it is better than Dick Cheney and the neocons, but it isn't.
+Not that this makes them different from most other people who have had any major responsibility in the past 40 years, but unlike corporate execs, billionaires, and politicians, they are not getting rich off this.
 All they are doing is getting to suck up to rich people and demonstrate their boot-licking skills.
 That is . . . pathetic as much as it is anger inducing and disgusting.
 Anger inducing and disgusting with regard to the effects on the rest of us, and just . . . pathetic when it comes to what it says about them.